Istanbul 2023 | European Athletics Indoor Championships

 8

-Lorenzo Ceccarelli shocks the field in men’s 60m
+Samuele Ceccarelli shocks the field in men’s 60m

 The Italian sprinter delivered the upset of the championships, defeating a field that included Marcell Jacobs.